So you want to become an author…

 1. DON’T Try to Become a Writer Until You’ve…

 I get it.
 You’re antsy.
 You’re ready to pen your bestseller right now.
-You’ve read or heard of writers who had never written a thing before and yet scored with a million-seller on their first try.
+You’ve heard of writers who scored with a million-seller on their first try.

 Throttle back.
 Those stories become big news because they’re so rare.
 Don’t bank on winning the lottery.
 If you want your book (and your message) to go anywhere, make sure you’ve:

 …Studied the Craft

-There’s no need to write a compelling story by trial and error anymore.
-Others have already done it for you—and written books about it.
-So your best bet is to follow proven methods.
+There’s no need to write by trial and error anymore.
+Your best bet is to follow proven methods.

 Here’s a list of my favorite 12 books on writing to get you started.

-The competition has gotten so fierce, you’ll do yourself a favor if you learn how successful authors write before you try to get a second look from a publisher.
-Take the time to learn what you’re doing.
-You’ll thank yourself later.
+The competition has gotten so fierce, you do yourself a favor if you learn how successful authors write before you try to get a look from a publisher.

 …Written Things Shorter Than a Book

-A book shouldn’t be where you start any more than you should enroll in grad school when you’re a kindergartner.
+You shouldn’t start your writing career with a book any more than you should enroll in grad school as a kindergartner.
 A book is where you arrive.

-Start small, learn the craft, hone your skills.
+Start small, learn the craft, hone your writing skills, write daily.

-Do some journaling.
+Journal.
+Write short stories.
 Write a newsletter.
 Start a blog.
-Get articles published in a couple of magazines, a newspaper, an ezine.
+Write for magazines, newspapers, ezines.
 Take a night school or online course in journalism or creative writing.

-Bottom line: Work a quarter-million clichés out of your system, learn what it means to be edited, become an expert in something, build your platform, and then start thinking about that book or novel.
+Bottom line: Work a quarter-million clichés out of your system, learn what it means to be edited, become an expert in something, build your platform (more on that below), and only then think about writing a book.

 …Joined a Community of Writers

 Think you can do it alone?

-Almost every traditionally published author I know is surrounded by a helpful community.
-How else would they deal with things like:
+Almost every traditionally published author I know is part of a helpful community.
+That’s one way they deal with:

-When you’re starting out, another pair of eyes on your work can prove to be invaluable.
-Ten pairs of eyes are even better.
+When you first become a writer, another pair of eyes on your work can prove invaluable.
+Ten pairs of eyes can be even better.